 Entrainment

 Both Pacific and river lamprey are entrained at the south Delta export facilities.
 Concerns exist over the relatively low salvage efficiency of these facilities for the lamprey species (Goodman et al. 2017).
-Potential differences in entrainment risk between Alternatives 1, 2, and 3 and the NAA were assessed with the salvage-density method (see Appendix 11Q) for each species as well as for lamprey not identified to species (indicated as ‘unknown’ in the historical salvage database).
-The differences between Alternatives 1, 2, and 3 and the NAA were minor (Tables pl_banks; pl_jones; rl_banks; rl_jones; uk_banks; uk_jones), indicating entrainment risk under the alternatives would be similar to existing conditions.
+Potential differences in entrainment risk between Alternatives 1, 2, and 3 and the NAA were assessed with the salvage-density method (Appendix 11Q) for each species as well as for lamprey not identified to species (indicated as ‘unknown’ in the historical salvage database).
+The differences between Alternatives 1, 2, and 3 and the NAA were minor (Tables 11-78; 11-79; 11-80; 11-81; 11-82; 11-83), indicating entrainment risk under Alternatives 1, 2, and 3 would be similar to existing conditions.